unblocked-games-archive/UBA-2022/README.md

 ## Early Christmas Update pt.1
-#### Hi there!
-We recently added our delayed Easter update content to Bradnails for you all to enjoy.
-However, due to various setbacks such as holidays and standardized assessments, some of our update content has been pushed back to a part 2 update.
-This update is very soon to come and is mainly delayed due to slow download/torrent speeds.
-You may notice some items labeled as "Coming in the near future!", which refers to the part 2 update.
+#### Hey all!
+We recently added our first update content to UBA for you all to enjoy.
+But, due to  setbacks such as holidays and maths assessments, some of our update content has been pushed back to a 2023 update.
+This update is very soon to come and is mainly delayed due to slow download speeds.
+You may notice some items labeled as "Coming in the future!", which refers to the 2023 update.
 However, there is more coming than just those items.
 Thank you for your understanding

 -Retreals/Damonsudo